emmercm/www/src/blog/_pin-gha-action-digests.md

 When you merge this config file, Renovate will immediately create a pull request pinning all of your un-pinned GitHub Actions.
 Then, it will keep the commit SHAs updated with automatic pull requests, reducing the maintenance burden on you.

 _Note: this config will protect you against Git tag retargeting attacks, but it won't entirely protect you from an attacker pushing new Git version tags.
-The `minimumReleaseAge` option intends to give a repository maintainer (or GitHub) time to address_
+The `minimumReleaseAge` option intends to give a repository maintainer (or GitHub) time to delete any new malicious versions before you adopt them, but it isn't perfect._

 ## Drawbacks